-From Dan on May 2nd, 2008 in Green Remodeling
+From Dean Dowd on May 02, 2008 in Green Remodeling

 Graywater is water from baths, bathroom sinks, and washing machines that does NOT contain body or food wastes.